Arya-05/JSP-Calculator/README.md

 # JSP-Calculator

-Designing a Calculator using JSP performing basic mathematical operation and giving error for incorrect expressiob
+Designing a Calculator using JSP performing basic mathematical operation and giving error for incorrect expression